-The Convener will outline the procedures to be followed by any witness(es) after which any witness(es) will be called to give evidence.
+Witnesses will be called into the hearing individually.
+The Chair will outline the procedures to be followed by any witness(es) after which any witness(es) will be called in to give evidence.
+The Appeal Panel will address any questions or clarifications to the witness(es).